hoelzro/twitter-reply-tracker/README.md

 There are two pieces of this application - the [lambda code to refresh search replies](https://github.com/hoelzro/twitter-reply-tracker/tree/master/lambda-search-function), and the [search UI](https://github.com/hoelzro/twitter-reply-tracker/tree/master/search-ui).

+# If You Replied...

+...and don't see your reply on the search UI, please file an issue on the [issue tracker](https://github.com/hoelzro/twitter-reply-tracker/issues) and I'll work to remedy that.

 # Room for Improvement

 There's plenty of room for improvement in this application, namely: